ahilbers/renewable_test_PSMs/README.md

 Both models can be run in two modes.
 In `plan` mode, both the optimal system design (generation and transmssion capacities) and subsequent operation (generation and transmission levels in each time step) are optimised.
 In `operate` mode, system design is user-defined and only the system's operation is optimised.
 Furthermore, integer and ramping constraints can be easily activated or deactivated depending on the modelling context.
 See `documentation/` for details on the models.

+#### Data

+The time series input data consists of hourly demand levels and wind capacity factors for different European countries, forming a subset of the data available [here](https://doi.org/10.17864/1947.239).